 Service or Process or Madness

 Inherent in what I wrote was the question of whether a public instrumentality should, for example, spend $10 to save $1.
 Now I exclude any suggestion of expenditure to counter corruption in the theme or purpose of what I say – that goes without question.
+I do not claim any skill of prescience, but an article in an edition of the Sydney Morning Herald last week showed that, perhaps, I might have some.

+The article detailed reviews and audits that had occurred involving and revolving around the sale, via a web-based auction site, of two billiard tables from the staff recreation area at Parliament House.
+The review followed questions from the elder ALP statesman in the Senate, Senator John Faulkner.
 I’ve known Senator Faulkner for some time and he has been unrelenting in his campaign for openness and transparency in government and in the oversight of public revenue and expenditure.
 But, in this case, I think even Senator Faulkner would bristle at what followed his questioning of the relevant government department responsible for management of Parliament House.

 Following his questions, consultants PricewaterhouseCoopers were commissioned to audit the process.
 The audit found the process was within departmental guidelines but it did find some weaknesses in processes.
+What government could live without “process”?

 These weaknesses in process, or processes, led to a broader review by a former public servant.
 As well, an investigation into whether staff had breached their code of conduct was commissioned from the Centre for Public Management.